 The rigorous phases of the hiring process test an applicant’s aptitude, physical fitness, communication, background and general health.
-Certain phases have minimum passing standards but applicants should remember they are competing against hundreds of other women and men who are all vying to be police officer recruits.
-Applicants should perform at their highest level during all portions of the process, continue to live their lives in a professional manner at all times and improve their aptitude and physical fitness.
+Certain phases have minimum requirements but applicants should remember they are competing against hundreds of other men and women who are all vying to be police officers.
+Applicants should perform at their highest level during the process, continue to live their lives in a professional manner and improve their aptitude and physical fitness.

 Hundreds of initial applications are received and only the top candidates are invited to the participate.
-Those invited to the test will need to complete an AzPOST background questionnaire and submit it upon arrival at the first test phase.
-Visit the Tempe police recruiting website regularly for updates on test and recruit orientation dates, application availability and instructions.
+Those invited to the test will complete an AzPOST background questionnaire and submit it upon arrival at the test.
+Visit this website regularly for updates on recruit orientation dates, test dates and application availability.
 Back to Top

-1½ Mile Run - Applicants must run six (6) complete laps around a ¼ mile track in 14 minutes or less.
-Walking is not permitted and if an applicant walks, s/he fails this portion of the test.
-Applicants may carry water during the run if they choose.
+1½ Mile Run - Applicants must run six (6) laps around a ¼ mile track in 14 minutes or less.
+Walking is not permitted and those who do fail this portion of the test.
+Applicants may carry water during the run.

 View the video demonstration of appropriate pushups and sit-ups.